 The second option is less data hungry, but requires the assumption that original locations are uniformly distributed across space (within viable administrative units).
-For observations at a distance of more than $2 \times \hat{d}$ from the border the PDF has the nice feature of simplifying to: $f(x|x^) = f(x^|x)$ , i.e. suggesting that the distribution of original survey locations follows the jittering distribution.
-Generally, assuming a uniform distribution of $f(x^)$ is in line with the random direction, random distance jittering of the DHS.
-It does, however, forego potential gains from placing more weight on areas with a high population density, such as on villages surrounded by agricultural land.
+For observations at a distance of more than $2 \times \bar{d}$ from the border the PDF has the nice feature of simplifying to: $f(x|x^) = f(x^|x)$, i.e. suggesting that the distribution of original survey locations follows the jittering distribution.
+It does, however, forego gains from placing more weight on areas with a high population density, such as on villages surrounded by agricultural land.
+While the first approach is empirically preferable, I discuss the second approach for illustrative purposes and for applications in settings without detailed data on urban/rural definitions.

-The above formula can then be combined with the treatment area to estimate the probability mass of original locations on the treatment area conditional on observing location x:
+In general, the above formula can then be combined with the treatment area to estimate the probability mass of original locations on the treatment area conditional on observing location x:

-where $T(z) \in \{0, 1\}$ is the treatment status of location z.
+where $T(z)\epsilon\{0,1\}$ is the treatment status of location z.